Bariatric Surgery: Lasting Results, Healthier Future

 • Participation in a medically supervised weight loss program

-• We recommend contacting your insurance provider directly to understand your specific coverage details, and our team is always available to help you understand the process and maximize your benefits for these life-changing procedures.
+We recommend contacting your insurance provider directly to understand your specific coverage details, and our San Jose bariatric surgery team is always available to help you understand the process and maximize your benefits for these life-changing procedures.

-• Following bariatric surgery, you will need to follow a structured dietary progression that allows your newly modified digestive system to heal while providing essential nutrition.
-This process typically unfolds in several phases over the first few months after surgery:
+Following bariatric surgery, you will need to follow a structured dietary progression that allows your newly modified digestive system to heal while providing essential nutrition.
+This process typically unfolds in several phases over the first few months after weight loss surgery:

-• We strongly recommend working with a registered dietitian who specializes in bariatric nutrition, as professional guidance is crucial for optimal results.
-Regular consultations with a dietitian can help ensure you're getting adequate nutrition while maximizing your weight loss results.
+We strongly recommend working with a registered dietitian who specializes in bariatric nutrition, as professional guidance is crucial for optimal weight loss results.
+Regular consultations with a dietitian can help ensure you're getting adequate nutrition while maximizing your weight loss surgery results.

-• Exercise is a vital component of your post-surgical recovery and long-term success.
-Light exercise, particularly walking, should begin almost immediately after surgery—even while you're still in the hospital.
+Exercise is a vital component of your post-surgical recovery and long-term weight loss success.
+Light exercise, particularly walking, should begin almost immediately after weight loss surgery—even while you're still in the hospital.
 These gentle movements promote healing, reduce the risk of blood clots, and help prevent complications.

 • Start with short, gentle walks several times daily